 Crossed the H-index of 25 before completing five years after publication of the first research paper, February 2019

 Received the award for Best PhD Student in Engineering (£1000 and a citation in Higher Education Achievement Record, UK), July 2018

 Nature Publishing group certified our research as ''your science is of real value to the research community'', April 2018

 Successfully defended my PhD thesis titled ''Mechanics of quasi-periodic lattices'' on the 19th May, 2017.

 Started working in the field of origami and kirigami inspired deployable metamaterials at the University of Oxford, March 2017

 PhD research poster LINK (presented after around one and half year of starting the work)

 Direction for prospective students and postdocs

 Our research group is constantly looking for bright and motivated students for carrying out funded research in the broad fields mentioned below.
-Students from the background of Aerospace, Mechanical, Civil, Materials Science, Physics, Chemistry and Mathematics can find suitable opportunities in our research group.
+Students from the background of Aerospace, Mechanical, Civil and Materials Science can find suitable opportunities in our research group.
 Please contact me directly for prospective opportunities in PhD (including direct PhD after having a Bachelor's degree), MTech, MS, Dual degree (BT-MT), BTech and research internships.
 Postdoctoral fellowships can be made available from the institute and other sources (such as research projects and application of external postdoctoral fellowships).

 Advanced multi-functional composites